NamelessOne91/Go-cloud-patterns/README.md

 ## Stability patterns

-Intended to be applied by distributed aspplications to improve their own stability and the stability of the larger systems the're a part of.
+Intended to be applied by distributed applications to improve their own stability and the stability of the larger systems they're a part of.

 - *Circuit Breaker*
+- *Debounce* (both function-first and function-last approaches)